openweb-nl/hippo-groovy-updater/README.md

   </dependency>
 ```
 By default the updater-sync plugin watches a module named 'updater', to use a different module as source for the scripts,
-add the system property `groovy.sync.watchedModules` in the cargo container.
+set the system property `groovy.sync.watchedModules` in the cargo container.
 ```xml
   <plugin>
     <groupId>org.codehaus.cargo</groupId>